 \section{Abstract}

 Let $G$ be a finite simple graph and $J(G)$ denote its vertex cover ideal in a polynomial ring over a field.
-Assume that $J(G)^{(k)}$ is its $k$-th symbolic power.
+The $k$-th symbolic power of $J(G)$ is denoted by $J(G)^{(k)}$.
 In this paper, we give a criteria for cover ideals of vertex decomposable graphs to have the property that all their symbolic powers are not componentwise linear.
 Also, we give a necessary and sufficient condition on $G$ so that $J(G)^{(k)}$ is a componentwise linear ideal for some (equivalently, for all) $k \geq 2$ when $G$ is a graph such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$.
 Using this result, we prove that $J(G)^{(k)}$ is a componentwise linear ideal for several classes of graphs for all $k \geq 2$.
 In particular, if $G$ is a bipartite graph, then $J(G)$ is a componentwise linear ideal if and only if $J(G)^k$ is a componentwise linear ideal for some (equivalently, for all) $k \geq 2$.